ThiThuThaoLam/portfolio-data-analyst-lamthithuthao/README.md

 <img width="1440" alt="Amazon Athena" src="https://github.com/user-attachments/assets/083e6fbc-733b-4e5a-9cd5-ff82047f4ef3">

-9. **Data Visualization**: The final analysis results are visualized using Google Sheets for clarity and ease of communication.
+9.**Data Visualization**: The final analysis results are visualized using Google Sheets for clarity and ease of communication.
 Bar charts and other visual representations are created based on the analysis.
 The data visualizations are exported as PDF reports and shared with stakeholders.

 <img width="1440" alt="Screen Shot 2024-08-25 at 07 38 52" src="https://github.com/user-attachments/assets/0b7b8a7b-ac35-4cb3-906a-b804ee53b008">

-10. **Data Publishing**: The processed datasets and visualization reports are published using AWS EC2, allowing external stakeholders to access the reports securely.
+10.**Data Publishing**: The processed datasets and visualization reports are published using AWS EC2, allowing external stakeholders to access the reports securely.
 The EC2 instances were created to host the files and reports, making them accessible via public IPs.

 <img width="1440" alt="Screen Shot 2024-08-25 at 08 27 19" src="https://github.com/user-attachments/assets/952753a1-937f-4f50-9897-721d3b4bd8e3">

-11. **Data Governance and Security**: Ensuring the security and governance of data is critical.
+11.**Data Governance and Security**: Ensuring the security and governance of data is critical.
 AWS KMS (Key Management Service) is used to encrypt datasets, and S3 bucket permissions are tightly controlled to prevent unauthorized access.
 - **SSE-KMS encryption** is applied to sensitive data.

 <img width="1440" alt="KMS - Key" src="https://github.com/user-attachments/assets/7d6423c2-e6af-45cf-8f41-cde320503cf2">